-Anxiety can really kick your life into touch.
-It will have a massively detrimental effect on your overall health, causing you to lose sleep and not eat correctly.
+Anxiety alone is disruptive for anyone and fighting anxiety is even worse.
+Neglecting that fight means having a massively detrimental effect on your overall health.
+This can result in losing sleep and not eating correctly.
 It will come between you and your loved ones and will make you fearful of every possible situation that you may find yourself.
 All in all, anxiety can really cripple you, and it can be very tough to overcome.

 Stemming from an overproduction of certain hormones, anxiety is a natural reaction that is designed to help up us to instinctively deal with dangerous situations in our lives.
 These hormones give us the spark that we need to run from a predator or quickly find a solution when we’re facing matters of life and death.
 Having our bodies set continuously in the ‘on’ position will mean that we are producing this hormone even when there is no danger, meaning we are ready for the fight and cannot get the break we need.